Winter festival in Kópavogur, Iceland, featuring music, lights, and a sparkling Christmas tree in the town square.

 7. Equality

-Iceland has made tremendous progress toward equal opportunities for women and men in society and their lives.
+Iceland has made significant progress toward achieving equal opportunities for women and men in society and their daily lives.
 Efforts toward gender equality are a matter of national pride.
 Annually, Iceland scores very high on the worldwide Social Progress Index in Inclusiveness and Acceptance of gays and lesbians.
 Well-known Icelanders are open about their sexual orientation, including former prime minister (2009-2013) Jóhanna Sigurðardóttir, the world's first openly gay head of state in modern politics.

 8. Nature everywhere